[Explained] Inverter Block Diagram and Working Principle

 Transfer or Changeover Switch

-When the main power supply is available the changeover switch keeps connected the load with the main power supply and at the same time battery also charging.
+When the main power supply is available the changeover switch keeps connecting the load with the main power supply and at the same time battery also charging.
 When the main power supply falls the changeover switch disconnects the load from the main power supply and connects it to the inverter output.

 A practical inverter circuit or device may contain more additional components depending upon its design, capacity, manufactures, etc. Above are the most important parts and components of an Inverter.